How to Streamline Your Technology Evaluations

 1. Sales teams

 Peer review sites like G2 Crowd, Gartner Peer Insights and Capterra are an important resource for most tech evaluations because of the wealth of knowledge they contain.
 However, during your evaluation you should be conscious of the inherently subjective nature of reviews.
-This is especially important in the sense that reviews are not specific to the needs and requirements of your organisation.
-Just because a product satisfies or does not satisfy the needs of another organisation, it does not mean the same will be true for your organisation.
+This is especially important in the sense that reviews are not specific to the needs and requirements of your organization.
+Just because a product satisfies or does not satisfy the needs of another organization, it does not mean the same will be true for your organization.

-Of course, there are general requirements which most organisations will need to be sufficiently satisfied (e.g. quality of customer support), but you will certainly have specific needs or use cases.
+Of course, there are general requirements which most organizations will need to be sufficiently satisfied (e.g. quality of customer support), but you will certainly have specific needs or use cases.

 3. Team members

-There are two main cognitive biases that you need to be conscious of when it comes to those people from your organisation contributing to the evaluation process.
+There are two main cognitive biases that you need to be conscious of when it comes to those people from your organization contributing to the evaluation process.

 The first is the “anchoring bias”.
 This is when people are over-reliant on the first piece of information they hear.
 In the context of a tech evaluation, this can be inhibit you finding the solution which best fits your needs if everyone becomes emotionally attached to the first decent product you evaluate.
 You should aim to remain as impartial and neutral as possible throughout your evaluation process.
 The best way to do this is to adopt a data-driven approach to evaluations whereby solutions are compared on the same data points.